 For >5 individuals, enter an explanation in the free form field, such as,

-"# of attendees, list attached" and attach the list of names as back-up
+"# of beneficiaries, list attached" and attach the list of names as back-up

 or for Human Subject Advance clearing for >5 Human Subjects, "HS Advance ADVXXXXX protocol name or number"